cyber-smithai/Getting-and-Cleaning-Data-Course-Project-old/CodeBook.md

 * ***act_Labels*** is the variable for the file activity_labels.txt.
 The  activity_labels.txt  contains the descriptive names for each activity label, which corresponds to each number in the  y_train.txt  and  y_test.txt

-* The  ***README.txt***  is the overall description about the overall process of how publishers of this dataset did the experiment and got the data result.
+* The  ***README.txt***  is the overall description about the process of how publishers of this dataset did the experiment and got the data result.